apache/flink/docs/content/docs/ops/production_ready.md

 See the [description of state backends]({{< ref "docs/ops/state/state_backends" >}}#choose-the-right-state-backend) for choosing the right one for your use case.

+### Choose The Right Checkpoint Interval

+[Checkpointing]({{< ref "docs/dev/datastream/fault-tolerance/checkpointing" >}}) is Flink's primary fault-tolerance mechanism, wherein a snapshot of your job's state persisted periodically to some durable location.
+In the case of failure, Flink will restart from the most recent checkpoint and resume processing.
+A jobs [checkpoint interval]({{< ref "docs/deployment/config">}}#execution-checkpointing-interval) configures how often Flink will take these snapshots.
+While there is no single correct answer on the perfect checkpoint interval, the community can guide what factors to consider when configuring this parameter.

+* **What is the SLA of your service:** Checkpoint interval is best understood as an expression of the jobs service level agreement (SLA).
+In the worst-case scenario, where a job fails one second before the next checkpoint, how much data can you tolerate reprocessing?
+A checkpoint interval of 5 minutes implies that Flink will never reprocess more than 5 minutes worth of data after a failure.

+* **How often must your service deliver results:** Exactly once sinks, such as Kafka or the FileSink, only make results visible on checkpoint completion.
+Shorter checkpoint intervals make results available more quickly but may also put additional pressure on these systems.
+It is important to work with stakeholders to find a delivery time that meet product requirements without putting undue load on your sinks.

+* **How much load can your Task Managers sustain:** All of Flinks' built-in state backends support asynchronous checkpointing, meaning the snapshot process will not pause data processing.
+However, it still does require CPU cycles and network bandwidth from your machines.
+[Incremental checkpointing]({{< ref "docs/deployment/config" >}}#state-backend-incremental) can be a powerful tool to reduce the cost of any given checkpoint.

+And most importantly, test and measure your job.
+Every Flink application is unique, and the best way to find the appropriate checkpoint interval is to see how yours behaves in practice.

 ### Configure JobManager High Availability

 The JobManager serves as a central coordinator for each Flink deployment, being responsible for both scheduling and resource management of the cluster.